Recipe Cards now available in the Just Like Oma Shop!

 Oma Gerhild

-Oma's 30-minute German rice dinnerThis German rice dish, aka Reisfleisch, is so quick and easy to make!
-What a lecker meal to make.
+German rice dish with corned beef, peppers, and tomato sauce, garnished with parsley and served with sliced tomatoes.This German rice dish, aka Reisfleisch, is so quick and easy to make!

 This German rice dish, aka Reisfleisch, is so quick and easy to make.
-It is similar to a recipe for risotto – but you use regular long grain white rice and add meat as well.
+It is similar to a recipe for risotto – but you use regular long grain white rice and add some kind of meat as well.
+In our family, that's canned corned beef (what hubby's mutti used to use).

-In the photo below, I've added diced red pepper along with the canned tomatoes and mushrooms.
+In the photo above, I've added diced red and green pepper along with the canned tomatoes.
 Not necessary, but nice.
-Try adding some green and/or yellow peppers as well.
+Try adding some yellow peppers as well.

-You can serve the rice with any vegetable - the dinner above is served with butternut squash - just cook some frozen veggies if you're in a hurry.
+You can serve the rice with any vegetable as a side dish - just cook some frozen veggies if you're in a hurry.
 Of course, this is just as delicious made without the meat and used as a side dish to a meat main dish.

-If you end up with leftover rice, put it in a casserole dish, add a can of condensed mushroom soup, and about ½ can of milk.
+If you end up with any leftovers, put it in a casserole dish, add a can of condensed mushroom soup, and about ½ can of milk.
 Add some vegetables if you have any.
 Stir.
 Sprinkle cheese on top.
 Cover and refrigerate.

 Tomorrow, just take from the fridge, bake it uncovered at 350°F for about ½ hour or until hot.
 Another easy fast dinner recipe and different than today's.